-If you’re cycling past a parked vehicle, leave at least a door’s width (around one metre) between yourself and the car.
+If you’re cycling past a parked vehicle, leave at least a door’s width (around 1 metre) between yourself and the car.

 Make sure you look out for pedestrians walking between parked cars and into your path too.

-If you’re cycling into or out of a side road, you should give way to people who are crossing or waiting to cross.
+If you’re cycling into or out of a side road, you should give way to people crossing or waiting to cross.

 There are also new traffic light systems for cyclists at junctions that mean cyclists can move separately from traffic.